 Asphalt shingles are the most common roof material in the country: they’re light-weight, easy to produce, inexpensive, and effective at protecting your home from damage due to the elements.
 However, while they may seem durable when they’re new, these tiles will naturally become more damaged over time by their exposure to the elements.
 That means after a few years, your tiles may become rigid, brittle, and prone to cracking or breaking.
 Foot traffic accelerates this problem, and many older tiles will crack and break when stepped on, especially if they’re several years old.

 Even then, with newer roof tiles, you can still damage your roof shingles by walking on them.
 Even if you don’t cause any cracks, the pressure and added weight you place on your roof could cause the underlayment and foundation wood to creak, crack, and develop weaknesses.
 While there may not be any visible damage from walking on your roof, you may develop a leak that can lead to extensive damage to your home during the next rain storm.
 When you consider how much repairs for roof damage can cost, is it really worth it to walk on your roof?

 Clay & Wood Tiles

 Clay tiles are even worse for foot traffic.
 While these tiles are made in high-heat ovens from materials formulated to help them withstand decades of sunlight exposure and exposure to the elements, they are extremely brittle and break with even a moderate amount of sharp, sudden impact.
 A broken tile leaves an exposed spot underneath that will need to be repaired by a skilled Colorado Springs roofing company before the next rainfall or else your home could sustain major damage.

-How to Walk On Your Roof Without Damaging the Shingles
+How to Walk On A Roof Without Damaging the Shingles